-In section 2 we argue that irreducibility (understood as the failure of inter-theoretic reduction) is the wrong peg on which to hang the existence of the higher-level entities.
-Section 3 outlines our account of emergence: for us, emergence requires screening off as well as novelty.
-Section 4 applies our account to the case study of viruses, and section 5 demonstrates that trout-turkeys and other gerrymandered examples fall foul of the criteria and, thus, are denied admittance to the rainforest.
-In section 6, we relate our account to prior analyses of rainforest realism, and show that our view encompasses that of Ladyman and Ross (2007), but avoids some of the criticism levelled against their project.
-In section 7, we conclude.
+In section 2, we argue that irreducibility (understood as the failure of inter-theoretic reduction) is the wrong peg on which to hang the existence of the higher-level entities.
+Nonetheless, reduction is important to categorising types of emergence.
+Section 3 outlines our account of emergence.
+According to our account, emergence requires screening off as well as novelty.
+Section 4 applies our account to the case study of viruses, and section 5 demonstrates that trout-turkeys and other gerrymandered examples fall foul of the criteria